 One study examined the effects of turmeric for allergies on patients with hay fever.
 Curcumin reduced symptoms by 70% (sneezing, swollen eyes, stuffy nose, etc.).
 The improvements lasted long after the administered treatment.

 A 2015 study in mice showed that curcumin could reduce the effects of food allergy symptoms.
 The results suggested that curcumin could be equally useful for other allergies.
 This benefit is significant, as turmeric's side effects are either minor or non-existent.

 Can curcumin make you smarter and happier?
 Scientific research says using turmeric as a brain supplement can work.
 Curcumin is a major supporter of brain health.
 For example, it can increase the bioavailability of docosahexaenoic acid (DHA).
 DHA is a vital energy source for the brain, allowing it to make new neural connections.

 Curcumin can also benefit “neuroplasticity.”
 Neuroplasticity allows for the creation and deletion of neural connections.
 It is how you eliminate bad habits while forming good habits.
 Neuroplasticity enables you to learn new skills and become better at them.

 Depression and Anxiety

 The mental health benefits of turmeric are significant as well.
-Multiple clinical trials show that a turmeric supplement can safely treat depression.
+Multiple clinical trials show that a turmeric supplement can safely treat anxiety and depression.
 Some studies show that curcumin enhances the effects of antidepressants.
 Curcumin helps depression by balancing the brain chemicals responsible for mood enhancement.

 A study performed in older adults found that curcumin can improve memory retention.
 Not only could subjects remember more information, but their attention span increased.
 They also experienced reduced fatigued and increased feelings of calmness.